KdudeDev/InfiniteMath/README.md

 If you have a list that goes higher than `1e+12000` (Trillinovenonagintanongentillion/TRNNA), by all means share it with me, I'd love to see it.

+Here is an [uncopylocked game](https://www.roblox.com/games/12427031634/InfiniteMath-Demonstration) that uses InfiniteMath, its a simple idle game but it gets the point across.

+If you use InfiniteMath in your game, send it to me on Discord `Kdude#1774` and I'll add it to the DevForum post!

 # Explanation

 A normal number in Roblox looks like this: